wein.plus

 Log in Become a Member

-The German Johann-Joseph Krug (1800-1866), born in Mainz, worked from 1834 in an executive position for Adolphe Jacquesson in his champagne house and married his sister-in-law in 1841 (however, there is no relationship to the Californian winegrowing pioneer Charles Krug).
+Johann-Joseph Krug (1800-1866), a German born in Mainz, worked as a manager for Adolphe Jacquesson in his champagne house from 1834 and married his sister-in-law in 1841 (there is no relation to the Californian winegrowing pioneer Charles Krug).
 Together with the wine merchant Hippolyte de Vivès, the company Krug et Cie. was founded in Reims in 1843.
-Initially, they traded in Champagne and other wines from the Champagne region.
-Two years later, champagne production began.
+Initially, the company traded in Champagne and wines from the Champagne region.
+Champagne production began in 1845.
 After Jean-Joseph's death, the company was divided between his widow, Hyppolite de Vivès, and his son Paul Krug (1842-1910).

-After de Vivès retired shortly afterwards, Paul Krug took over the management.
+Shortly after de Vivès retired, Paul Krug took over the management.
 Under his leadership, the company developed into an important champagne house.
 From 1898 to 1910, he was also president of the Syndicat du commerce des vins de Champagne.
-As one of ten children, his son Joseph Krug succeeded him in 1910.
-Under Paul Krug II. (born 1912) with his cousin Jean Seydoux, the leading position of the house was consolidated and the estate was enlarged by the purchase of first-class vineyard sites.
-In 1999, Krug was bought by the LVMH group.
-However, the business is still run by the family.
-They are Henri (born 1937) as general manager and his brother Rémi Krug (born 1942).
-Their children Olivier and Caroline, already the sixth generation, are also active in the company.
+As one of ten children, his son Joseph Krug (1843-1910) succeeded him in 1910.
+Under Paul Krug II (1912-1995) and his cousin Jean Seydoux, the leading position of the house was consolidated and the estate expanded through the purchase of first-class vineyards.

 Voices of our members